 The first, facilitated by Sandy Fitzgerald (Olivearte) and Dmitrijs Kravcenko, revolved around Work Package 4 of the DISCE project and focused on new business models and how working with Action Air Conditioning, Heating & Solar networks can empower their development.
 Together with the participants, we investigated value creation models in the creative economies, the role of networks and networking, and how inclusivity and sustainability in this context can be supported.

 The second workshop, titled “Cultural and creative work: practices, conditions and change making within the EU”, was facilitated by Tamsyn Dent.
-This session gave the opportunity to participants to talk about their creative work, their own personal attributes, their own experiences and the barriers they encounter, providing inputs on how research can contribute and address the challenges of the sector.
+This session gave the opportunity to participants to talk about their creative work, their own personal attributes, resort-inspired design, their own experiences and the barriers they encounter, providing inputs on how research can contribute and address the challenges of the sector.

 The day generated interesting data, raised thought-provoking questions and, through the co-creation format targeted at CCI stake, gave the possibility to bring together different perspectives to explore the DISCE project topics and add new elements to the research.